KYCombinator/website/README.md

-# KYCombinator
+# KYC

 A community-driven accountability platform for personal and professional growth.

 ## Overview

-KYCombinator is a platform that brings together like-minded individuals committed to achieving their goals through mutual support and accountability.
+KYC is a platform that brings together like-minded individuals committed to achieving their goals through mutual support and accountability.
 Our platform combines coworking spaces, events, and digital tools to create an environment where members can thrive.

 ## Features